rahil627/haxera/hp/base/readme.txt

 there's one interconnectedness / dependency:
 EntityList requires that Entity provide an remove(), and maybe an update() (even if it's empty), hence the EntitySkeleton interface
-...even without EntityList, i still want the remove() provided
+...even without EntityList, i'd still want those functions, to be able to call them in a loop